How to Grow Your Recruitment Agency in 2026: The AI Playbook

 Most client relationships erode not because of poor sourcing, but because of poor candidate presentation.
 Hiring managers receive email submissions with attached CVs and a brief note: "Please find attached the CV of Jane Smith for the Senior Developer role."
 The hiring manager has to read the full CV, figure out why the candidate was submitted, and make a judgment call with no context.

-AI changes candidate presentation in two ways:
+AI changes candidate presentation in two ways that compound:

 AI career highlights automatically generate role-specific summaries of each candidate.
 Instead of sending a raw CV, the recruiter sends a focused brief: the candidate's most relevant experience points, key achievements that map to the role requirements, and a clear explanation of why this candidate was selected.
-This takes the presentation work from 15-20 minutes per candidate to under 2 minutes.
+This takes the presentation work from 15–20 minutes per candidate to under 2 minutes.
+See our deep dive on AI career highlights.

 Client review portals replace email submissions entirely.
 Instead of scattered email threads, the client gets a branded portal where they can review candidates, see match scores, read AI-generated summaries, and provide feedback — all without creating a login or installing anything.
+See our deep dive on client review portals.

 The impact on client retention is measurable.
-Agencies using structured review portals report 30-40% faster client feedback cycles and significantly higher client satisfaction scores.
+Agencies using structured review portals report 30–40% faster client feedback cycles and significantly higher client satisfaction scores.
 When clients get better presentations and easier review processes, they send more roles to that agency.
+They also become significantly less price-sensitive on fees — the friction advantage creates a switching cost that translates into margin protection.

 Play 4: Automate the Administrative Burden